kzcz/zulfur/README.md

 ## Compatibility

-Tested on Linux.
+Tested and developed on Linux.
 Should work on Windows and macOS.

 ## License